SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 When implementing SEC nodes or ECS-clients, a 'MUST-ignore' policy should be applied to unknown or additional parts.
-Unknown messages are to be replied with an appropriate ProtocolError by a SEC node.
+Unknown or malformed messages are to be replied with an appropriate ``ProtocolError`` by a SEC node.
 An ECS-client must ignore such messages.
 See also section `Future Compatibility`_.

 Essentially the connections between an ECS and a SEC node can operate in one of two modes: